camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

 # CalledElement Tenant Id

-When the call activity resolves the process definition to be called it must take into account multi tenancy.
+When the call activity resolves the process definition to be called it must take multi tenancy into account.

 ## Default Tenant Resolution
 By default, the tenant id of the calling process definition is used to resolve the called process definition.